Best Exhausts for Harley Davidson’s V ROD Motorcycles

 Akrapovic Open-Line 2-Into-1 Exhaust System

-Speaking of, performance is this exhaust’s middle name!
-The free-flowing exhaust architecture and stepped headers result in the biggest power boost of any V-Rod Muscle exhaust on this list.
-In fact, we measured a 4 hp increase in power and almost 2 extra lb-ft with this exhaust installed.
+And speaking of performance, it seemed like that’s what this exhaust was built for!
+The free-flowing exhaust architecture and stepped headers led to the biggest power boost I’d ever felt on my V-Rod Muscle.
+I even measured a 4 hp increase in power and almost 2 extra lb-ft after installing this exhaust.

 Pros